-Tonight, I want to share with you my thoughts on our need to mentally shift from success to significance.
-Meaning, how we think about things, the way we approach life, developing a “Significance Mindset”.
+Tonight, I want to share my thoughts on our need to mentally shift from success to significance.
+Meaning how we think about things, how we approach life, developing a “Significance Mindset.”

 John C. Maxwell, the most prolific leadership author and speaker of our times, said, “A lot of people believe they are successful because they have everything they want.
 They have added value to themselves.
 But I believe significance comes when you add value to others, and you can’t have true success without significance.”

 Does any of this resonate with you?
 Do you want to grow beyond success and develop a Significance Mindset?
 What would your family, community, business, school, or place of worship look like if you did?
 What would happen?
 How would you be able to influence your culture and change your world?

 Let me share a simple story where I began to learn about developing a Significance Mindset, shifting to a life that matters. . .

 I met Juan in a dump, a city dump.
 Juan was a “pepenador,” a scavenger.
 He made his living by rummaging through trash in the Tijuana City Dump and reselling what he recovered to local merchants.
 Everything that he owned came from the dump – clothes and food – one man’s trash is another man’s treasure.

 Juan and 200 families that live in the landfill are among the poorest of the poor in Tijuana.
 Homes were created with tarps, pallets, tin scraps, and old garage doors – whatever residents could find and use to build a roof over their heads.
 The rancid odor that arose in the summer’s heat overwhelmed me but was barely noticeable to the dump’s residents.